 Fourth: I direct that the balance of my estate be distributed outright, and in cash, in equal shares to my children.
-If any child is a minor, I direct that his share be held by a guardian for his benefit.
-The guardian may be anyone of the court’s choosing.
+If any child is a minor, I direct that his share be held by a Conservator for his benefit.
+The Conservator may be anyone of the court’s choosing.

 Fifth: When each of my children attains age 19, I direct that his share be then paid to him outright regardless of his financial or emotional maturity.